On the Interpretability and Significance of Bias Metrics in Texts: a PMI-based Approach: Background

-Consider two sets of target words \emph{A} and \emph{B}, and a set of context words \emph{C}.
-Generally speaking, bias measures seek to quantify how much more the words of \emph{C} are associated with the words of \emph{A} than with those of \emph{B} (or vice versa).
-Consider for instance the case of gender biases in occupations: the fact that certain jobs (C) are more likely to be associated with one particular gender (A) than other(s) (B).
-Here target words are often taken to be pronouns and simple gendered nouns, e.g., A = \emph{\{she, her, woman,..\}} and \emph{B = \{he, him, man,...\}} \cite{garg2018word,caliskan2017semantics,galvez2018half,lenton2009latent,lewis2020gender}.
+Consider two sets of context words $A$ and $B$, and a set of target words $C$.
+Textual bias measures quantify how much more the words of $C$ are associated with the words of $A$ than with those of $B$.
+Most metrics can be expressed as a difference between the similarities between $A$ and $C$, on the one hand, and $B$ and $C$, on the other:

-A popular choice for C is to consider one word at a time, i.e. estimating how a specific job (such as nurse, doctor or engineer) is associated with the two previously defined sets.
-Once these sets have been defined, most metrics can be parametrized as a difference between the similarities between A and C, on the one hand, and B and C, on the other \cite{lenton2009latent,garg2018word,lewis2020gender}; in most cases subtracting the similarities A vs C and B vs C,